YohannesGetu/alx-higher_level_programming/0x08-python-more_classes/README.md

 - 3-rectangle.py - that defines a rectangle by: (based on 2-rectangle.py).
 - 4-rectangle.py - that defines a rectangle by: (based on 3-rectangle.py).
 - 5-rectangle.py - that defines a rectangle by: (based on 4-rectangle.py).
+- 6-rectangle.py - that defines a rectangle by: (based on 5-rectangle.py).